How to seed to a WholesaleBackup Server

 1. In the Backup > Settings tab set the client to backup to a local vault only (can be a USB drive or a UNC path if needed):

 3. Wait for the backup to finish.

 4a.
-If you are keeping the local backup, make a copy of 'vault0000.db', which found in the client install directory, and rename the copy to the new name of 'vault0105.db'.
+If you are keeping the local on-site backup vault, make a copy of 'vault0000.db', which is found in the client's install directory, and rename the copy to the new name of 'vault0105.db'.

 4b.
 If you are removing the local on-site backup vault and only plan on performing offsite backups, rename 'vault0000.db' to 'vault0105.db', which is again found in the client install directory.